-The majority of data is currently gathered for UNEP Live Web Intelligence, an information exploration system to analyze online media coverage on sustainable development goals, and for the research projects InVID (In Video Veritas), ReTV (Re-Inventing TV for the Interactive Age), and CommuniData (Open Data for Local Communities).
+The majority of data is currently gathered for UNEP Live Web Intelligence, an information exploration system to analyze online media coverage on sustainable development goals, and for the research projects InDICEs (digital culture), EPOCH (event prediction), and GENTIO (text and impact optimization).

 Social Media Content

 When collecting content using the official APIs of social networking platforms, our system strictly adheres to these platform’s usage restrictions and only accesses the public portion of the content.
-Using channel / page names and keyword search terms to specify topics of interests for a project, we gather posts and comments together with basic account details.
-This may include the account name, the number of followers as well as public geo annotations.
+Using channel or page names as well as keyword search terms to specify topics of interest for a project, we gather posts and comments together with basic account details.
+This may include the account name, number of followers, and public geo annotations.

 The performed content analysis includes story detection, sentiment analysis, brand perception, and an assessment of the potential reach of a posting.
 It is never used to build user profiles or to infer details about an individual.
 Users can request the deletion of their content via email.